Michael Bogden | Nov 14, 2019 | 0

 #1 GoMacro MacroBars

 Here we have it folks, the real M.V.P.!
-When you talk about the cleanest protein bar on the planet, its hard to beat one with these certifications: USDA Organic, Certified GF, Non-GMO Project Verified, Kosher, Certified C.L.E.A.N., Certified R.A.W., and more.
-Adding to their impressive resume is the fact that GoMacro was started by a mother-daughter team and uses 100% renewable energy to fuel their production facility
+When you talk about the cleanest protein bar on the planet, it is hard to beat one with these certifications: USDA Organic, Certified GF, Non-GMO Project Verified, Kosher, Certified C.L.E.A.N., Certified R.A.W., and more.
+Adding to their impressive resume is the fact that GoMacro was started by a mother-daughter team and uses 100% renewable energy to fuel their production facility.

 GoMacro MacroBars are made with 100% plant-based organic ingredients and free of gluten, dairy, and soy.
 Packing 10-11g of protein and 10-11g of fat per serving, these bars will keep your blood sugar stable and hunger at bay.
 Adding to the excitement is their introduction of new and exciting flavors such as Maple Sea Salt, Oatmeal Chocolate Chip, Apple Cinnamon, and Mocha Chocolate Chip.
 We recommend you try the GoMacro Variety Pack to figure out your favorite flavor.